sequenceiq/slider/src/site/markdown/rolehistory.md

 **Blacklisting**: even if a node fails repeatedly, this design will still try to re-request instances on this node; there is no blacklisting.
-As a central blacklist for YARN has been proposed, it is hoped that this issue will be addressed centrally, without Hoya having to remember which nodes are unreliable *for that particular Hoya cluster*.
+As a central blacklist for YARN has been proposed, it is hoped that this issue will be addressed centrally, without Slider having to remember which nodes are unreliable *for that particular Slider cluster*.

-**Anti-affinity**: If multiple role instances are assigned to the same node, Hoya has to choose on restart or flexing whether to ask for multiple nodes on that node again, or to pick other nodes.
+**Anti-affinity**: If multiple role instances are assigned to the same node, Slider has to choose on restart or flexing whether to ask for multiple nodes on that node again, or to pick other nodes.
 The assumed policy is "only ask for one node"

-**Bias towards recent nodes over most-used**: re-requesting the most recent nodes, rather than those with the most history of use, may push Hoya to requesting nodes that were only briefly in use -and so have on a small amount of local state, over nodes that have had long-lived instances.
+**Bias towards recent nodes over most-used**: re-requesting the most recent nodes, rather than those with the most history of use, may push Slider to requesting nodes that were only briefly in use -and so have on a small amount of local state, over nodes that have had long-lived instances.
 This is a problem that could perhaps be addressed by preserving more history of a node -maintaining some kind of moving average of